 Problems With CDC Stance on ADHD

-4. Journalists aren’t asking enough questions of the CDC and instead are running with its press releases, resulting in sensational headlines.
+Instead of doing their jobs and asking questions about the CDC report from scientific experts, they are running with its press releases, resulting in sensational headlines. #ADHDClickbait

 Here’s one from the Washington Post (historically the best paper when it comes to accurate reportage on ADHD): CDC warns that Americans may be overmedicating youngest children with ADHD.